11shazam11/TaskFrontend/README.md

 ## Project Overview

-This is the frontend application for [Project Name - To be filled].
-It provides a user interface for [Briefly describe the application's purpose and features].
+This is the frontend application for Frontend Application.
+It provides a user interface for Real-time task management system with dynamic updates and version control.

 ## Installation